Human Approvals

 Forgery resistance Ed25519 signature verification in Rust core test_tampered_bytes_fail_verify

-Key trust trusted_approvers list on policy TestMultiApprover, test_untrusted_key_rejected
+Key trust required_approvers in warrant TestMultiApprover, test_untrusted_key_rejected

 Time-bound expires_at checked with 30s clock tolerance test_expired_approval_rejected